 Stanley Spring is proud to offer compression springs that withstand all kinds of stress levels, regardless of application, whether loading or deflecting.
 It’s important to note that stress and stress range dictate the life of compression springs.
-If the stress range is high, the maximum stress level should be lower for a longer compression spring life.
-Conversely, if the compression spring experiences static loads only or, if the stress range is low, high stresses may be used, without having an adverse effect on the spring life.
+If the stress range is high, the maximum stress level should be lower for a longer life.
+Conversely, if the spring experiences static loads only or, if the stress range is low, high stresses may be used, without having an adverse effect on the spring life.

 At Stanley Spring, we are committed to providing superior customer service and the highest quality compression springs tailored to meet the needs of each customer.